State-dependent broadband X-ray Timing Reconfiguration in the Changing-look AGN NGC 1566: Data and methods

+The \textit{Swift}/XRT monitoring light curves are obtained from the online products of \citet{Evans2009}.
+For each selected interval, we generate background-subtracted and exposure-corrected count-rate light curves in the soft (0.3--2 keV) and hard (2--10 keV) bands, matching the energy bands used in the PSD analysis.
+These \textit{Swift}/XRT light curves provide the low-frequency PSD constraints.
+Because the \textit{Swift}/XRT data are irregularly sampled, their sampling window is explicitly included in the PSRESP forward modelling.
+The up-state interval is sampled with typical separations of several days to about one week, whereas the longer Dim interval contains larger temporal gaps.
+Individual \textit{Swift}/XRT visits have typical effective exposures of order $10^3$ s.
+In the PSRESP simulations described below, the synthetic light curves are sampled at the actual \textit{Swift}/XRT observing times, preserving both the cadence and the long gaps of the monitoring data.

-For the \textit{XMM-Newton} data, we reduce the EPIC-pn observations falling within these two state intervals (ObsID 0763500201 for the dim state and ObsID 0800840201 for the bright state) using SAS (v22.1.0), following standard procedures including the generation of calibration files, event reconstruction, flare filtering based on the 10--12 keV background light curve, and event selection with \texttt{PATTERN <= 4} and \texttt{FLAG = 0}.
-We assess pile-up using \texttt{epatplot} and find it to be negligible in the bright-state observation.
-We then extract soft (0.3--2 keV) and hard (2--10 keV) light curves from a circular source region of radius 36 arcsec and a nearby source-free background region, and apply \texttt{epiclccorr} for background subtraction and instrumental corrections.
-The resulting \textit{XMM-Newton} light curves, binned at 50 s, are used to constrain the high-frequency PSD.
-Together with the multi-year \textit{Swift} monitoring, they provide complementary coverage of the low- and high-frequency variability for the joint broadband PSD modelling.
+For the \textit{XMM-Newton} data, we reduce the EPIC-pn observations associated with the three representative phases: ObsID 0763500201 for the Dim phase, ObsID 0800840201 for the O1 peak phase, and ObsID 0820530401 for the O2 decay phase.
+The data are reduced using SAS v22.1.0, following standard procedures including the generation of calibration files, event reconstruction, flare filtering based on the 10--12 keV background light curve, and event selection with \texttt{PATTERN <= 4} and \texttt{FLAG = 0}.
+Pile-up is assessed using \texttt{epatplot}, with particular attention to the central part of the 36 arcsec source extraction region, and no significant pile-up requiring an annular extraction region is found.
+We therefore extract the final soft and hard light curves from a circular source region with a radius of 36 arcsec and a nearby source-free background region, and correct them using \texttt{epiclccorr} for background subtraction and instrumental effects.
+The resulting \textit{XMM-Newton} light curves are binned at 50 s and used to constrain the high-frequency PSD.

+The Dim \textit{XMM-Newton} observation, ObsID 0763500201, was obtained on 2015 November 5 (MJD 57331), about 98 d after the end of the selected \textit{Swift}/XRT Dim monitoring segment (MJD 56185--57233).
+Together, the long-baseline \textit{Swift}/XRT monitoring and the short, continuous \textit{XMM-Newton} observations provide complementary low- and high-frequency coverage for the joint broadband PSD modelling, but they are not strictly simultaneous.
+The shaded Dim interval in Fig.~\ref{fig:swift_lc} denotes the \textit{Swift}/XRT segment used for the low-frequency periodogram, rather than the full temporal extent of the pre-outburst low-flux state.
+The Dim broadband reconstruction therefore relies on an approximate stationarity assumption.
+However, the 98 d offset is much shorter than the \(\simeq1048\) d \textit{Swift}/XRT Dim baseline, and both observations belong to the pre-outburst low-flux regime rather than to the 2018 changing-look outburst.